Aventon Level Step-Thru Review

 Our Analysis and Test Results

-Aventon has been producing fixed gear and track racing bikes for many years, and they've recently taken the electric bike market by storm with a growing range of models.
+Aventon has been producing fixed gear and track racing bikes for many years, and they've recently taken the electric bike market by storm with a growing range of e-bike models.
 The Level Step-Thru is one such model that caught our attention with its streamlined design, Class 2 and 3 capability, and large battery storage capacity.
-We tested it against a selection of similarly priced e-bikes, and it quickly became a tester favorite for its great range, smooth ride, 28 mph top speed, and generally well-rounded performance.
+We tested it against some of the best electric bikes at its price-point and it quickly became a tester favorite for its great range, smooth ride, 28 mph top speed, and generally well-rounded performance.
 It comes in both step-over and step-thru (tested) frames styles in multiple sizes and colors.

 The Level has a quality feel, a high level of comfort, and numerous useful features.
 It is impressively stable at speed with responsive handling, high volume tires, and a suspension fork to help smooth over the rough stuff.
 The Step-Thru version we tested comes in two sizes to suit riders between 4'11" and 6'2" (the step-over version comes in three frame sizes).